Research into treatment of cancer pain

 Pregabalin (Lyrica) is a drug that is used to treat nerve pain.
 It works very much like gabapentin which is another anti convulsant drug.
-It is also being looked at, in a trial, as a treatment for bone pain alongside radiotherapy.
+Pregabalin is being looked at in a trial as a treatment for bone pain alongside radiotherapy.
 You can find details of this trial on our clinical trials database.
 Type 'pregabalin' into the free text search box.

 Ketamine is an anaesethic drug when you have it in high doses.
 The KPS study is looking at adding a low dose of ketamine to other painkillers to see if it can help control nerve pain.
 Research has found that people who have nerve pain suffer from more anxiety and depression.
 So the researchers also want to find out if it helps improve anxiety, depression and quality of life.
 This study has closed and we are waiting for the results.